abhi-da/guides/latex_vscode_installation.md

 - ✅ **Better Performance** - Handles large documents efficiently
 - ✅ **Enhanced Privacy** - Documents stay on your machine
 - ✅ **Cost Effective** - No subscription fees
+- ✅ **Local file system access - Images stay on your computer**
+- ✅ **Direct referencing - Use relative paths in your LaTeX code**
+- ✅ **No uploading required - Images are accessed directly from your project folder**

 # VS Code LaTeX Setup Guide